 Editor Michelle MacAleese has long worked with LifeTree Media on books such as Discipline Without Damage, Pathways to Pregnancy, and Growing Strong Girls.
-Now we are thrilled to announce... keep reading
+Now we are thrilled to announce that Mich... keep reading

 We get it–holiday shopping is hard.
 Clothing sizes change.
 Technology becomes outdated.
 Gift cards are impersonal.
 And chocolate… well, chocolate is okay with us!
 But if you want to give a gift that won’t go out of style, you can’t go wrong with a good book.
 We’ve rounded up some of our favourite titles to help you cross off your Christmas list.

 Books are one of the most popular Christmas gifts out there–but what do you get the people who are actually writing the books?
 Show your appreciation for the authors in your life while helping them finish their book with our essential 2016 gift guide–writer’s edition!

 The gift of focus: The Freewrite – $499

 This modern typewriter will rid you of distraction while helping you find your flow.
 The Freewrite auto-uploads to the cloud, carries up to four weeks of battery life, and h... keep reading

 LifeTree Media is seeking a senior editor to join our virtual team on a part-time basis starting January 2017.

 We are intensely passionate about purpose.
 That’s why we specialize in non-fiction books that help, heal and inspire.
 Our company was founded on the principle that every human being has an essential contribution to make to the human race, and that our most significant contributions are intimately tied to our personal satis... keep reading